Patawad: Singles

 The sixth single "Hanggang Sa Huli" was released for the Filipino action drama television series 24/7, starring Julia Montes.
 Dela Torre dedicated this song to the employees of ABS-CBN in the midst of the network's legislative franchise controversy.

 Patawad, Paalam trilogy

-The second single "Patawad, Paalam" was released on June 13, 2019, with a music video released on July 1, 2019.
+The second single "Patawad, Paalam" was released on June 13, 2019.
+Its music video was released on July 1, 2019.
 The music video started a love story, portrayed by JM de Guzman and Anna Luna, on growing old with a lingering regret of having ended their relationship.

 The third single of the album "Paalam" was released on September 13, 2019, marking Dela Torre's first collaboration with Filipino folk-pop band Ben&Ben.
 The official music video was released on March 26, 2020 making up the second chapter on leaving a relationship without explanations.

 The fifth single and titular song "Patawad" was released on February 6, 2020, with a music video, released the same day as "Paalam", on March 26, 2020.
 The music video, the final part to close the trilogy, makes up the final chapter on gaining freedom in forgiveness.

+Dela Torre and Hernandez came up with the idea of the trilogy within the album.
+The trilogy was inspired by Moira's grandparents.

+The seventh single "Paubaya" was released as the final single of the album on Valentine's Day of 2021.
+A music video starring Joshua Garcia and Julia Barretto was also released on the same day, on realizing that some people aren't meant to be together.

+Release

+Patawad was released on March 27, 2020.
+Dela Torre and her team considered postponing the album's release due to the COVID-19 pandemic, but decided to push through to give people comfort and hope during that time.